About the Global Anti-Corruption Pledge Tracker

 Asset recoveryBeneficial ownershipLaw enforcementOpen dataPublic procurementWhistleblower/civil society space protection

-The Global Anti-Corruption Pledge Tracker is a civil-society assessment of how sixteen governments have performed on the delivery of commitments made at the 2016 Anti-Corruption Summit.
-The Tracker is led by Transparency International UK (TI-UK), but is a collaborative effort with other Transparency International chapters or country partners in each relevant country.
+The Global Anti-Corruption Pledge Tracker is a civil-society assessment of how over 20 governments have performed on the delivery of commitments made at the 2016 Anti-Corruption Summit.
+The Tracker is led by Transparency International UK (TI-UK), but is a collaborative effort with other Transparency International chapters or partners in each relevant country.

-In its categorisation of progress on each commitment, the tracker also takes the strength of the original commitment into consideration by detailing how concrete, new and ambitious the original commitment was in 2016.
+In the categorisation of progress on each commitment, the tracker also takes the strength of the original commitment into consideration by detailing how concrete, new and ambitious the original commitment was in 2016.

 The Global Anti-Corruption Pledge Tracker is not an index, as we do not rank or score governments based on their implementation performance.
 Comparing progress on commitments across countries is discouraged, as the pledges made at the 2016 Summit varied in content and quality.
 For detail and additional notes on the strength of each commitment, please download the full dataset.